FInnocenti-Stat/SampNorm/README.md

 To run the code you would need

-An installation of R (https://cran.r-project.org/bin/windows/base/) with a shiny library (install.packages("shiny")). then run this code: shiny::runGitHub('FInnocenti-Stat/ShinyApp_SampSize_MahalaDist')
+1. An installation of R (https://cran.r-project.org/bin/windows/base/)
+2. With a shiny library (install.packages("shiny")).
+3. then run this code:

+shiny::runGitHub('FInnocenti-Stat/ShinyApp_SampSize_MahalaDist')